First Parish Church in Plymouth

 First Parish Church in Plymouth is a historic Unitarian Universalist church at the base of Burial Hill on the town square off Leyden Street in Plymouth, Massachusetts.
 The congregation was founded in 1620 by the Pilgrims in Plymouth.
 The current building was constructed in 1899.

 History

 Congregation

-The congregation was founded in the English community of Scrooby in 1606 by the Pilgrims, a group of Protestant Christians.
-After they emigrated to North America in 1620, the Separatist congregation established a church in Plymouth which became a parish church of Massachusetts' state church, the Congregational church.
+The congregation was formed in the English village of Scrooby, Nottinghamshire, around 1607 by the Pilgrim Fathers, a group of exiled dissenting Puritans in the Dutch Republic.
+After they emigrated to America in 1620, the congregation built a chapel in Plymouth which became a parish church of Massachusetts' state church, the Congregational Church.
 Eventually, a schism developed in 1801, when much of the congregation adopted Unitarianism along with many of the other state churches in Massachusetts; the Congregationalist dissenters broke away to form the Church of the Pilgrimage.
 All state churches were disaffiliated with the government by 1834.

 The congregation is currently affiliated with the Unitarian Universalist Association and has 64 members as of 2016.